kaboc/flutter_custom_text/README.md

 ![example6](https://user-images.githubusercontent.com/20254485/221410494-c9d87a75-4a47-4dd1-af8a-0b566a393d59.png)

-An example to display both strings and icons using [SpanDefinition].
+An example to display both text and icons.

-The `builder` parameter takes a function returning an [InlineSpan].
-The function can use the matching string and groups passed to it to compose an `InlineSpan` flexibly with them.
+[SpanDefinition] enables a certain portion of text to be replaced with an arbitrary [InlineSpan].
+The `builder` function can use the parse result (the matched string and groups) to flexibly build an `InlineSpan`.

 ```dart
 CustomText(